Superheroes of the Sea: Baleen Whales and Their Hearing Powers

-They may not wear capes or fly through the skies, but you might say baleen whales have a superpower that rivals some comic book heros: they possess extraordinary hearing.
+They may not wear capes or fly through the skies, but you might say baleen whales have a superpower that rivals some comic book heroes: they possess extraordinary hearing.
 Thanks to two recent studies — one carried out in the chilly waters off Stamsund, Norway1 and the other conducted along the Sunshine Coast of Australia2 — we’re beginning to understand just how sensitive baleen whale hearing is.
 The hope is that this new understanding will further benefit conservation efforts, protecting whales from the negative impacts of noise in the ocean.

 Superhero Snapshot: 5 Unique Traits of Baleen Whales